Easy Dog Fence Jumping Solutions (That Actually Work)

 Related posts:

-Summary of easy dog fence jumping solutions and how to stop a dog from jumping the fence
+Easy dog fence jumping solutions and how to stop a dog from jumping the fence

 It can be scary and frustrating when your dog jumps your fence.
 However, there are generally good solutions to every problem.
 The first step is to know why and how your dog is jumping the fence.
-Once you know these answers you can select an appropriate remedy for keeping your dog in your yard.
+Once you know these answers, you can select an appropriate remedy for keeping your dog in your yard.

-Therefore, if your dog is persistent in jumping you may even want to install a DIY coyote roller, which not only keeps your dog and cat safely in your yard but also keeps other animals from jumping into your yard.
+Therefore, if your dog is persistent in jumping, you may even want to install a DIY coyote roller, which not only keeps your dog and cat safely in your yard but also keeps other animals from jumping into your yard.

 I know my mom probably wishes she knew all these tricks for Punky.
 Honestly, I think Mom got a kick out of having the most famous dog in the neighborhood.